 METHODS

-INTERPOLATION public double interpolate(double[] xCoordinates) Usage:
+public double interpolate(double[] xCoordinates)

-y1 = aa.interpolate(xx);
+Usage: y1 = aa.interpolate(xx);

 Returns the interpolated value of y, y1, for n given values of x1, x2, x3 . . . xn, entered as the two dimensional array, xx, using the y = f(x1,x2,x3 . . . xn) data entered via the constructor.
 This method may be called as often as required.
 The interpolation procedure is recursive. g the y = f(x1,x2) data entered via the constructor.
 This method may be called as often as required.
 The inner second derivatives needed for the interpolation are calculated and stored on instantiation so that they need not be recalculated on each call to this method.